Channel sounding: Data post-processing

-RUSK Channel Sounder
+RUSK channel sounder

 A RUSK channel sounder excites all frequencies simultaneously, so that the frequency response of all frequencies can be measured.
 The test signal is periodic in time with period $t_p$.
 The period must be longer than the duration of the channel's impulse response $\tau_{max}$ in order to capture all delayed multipath components at the receiver.
 The figure shows a typical channel impulse response (CIR) for a RUSK sounder.
 A secondary time variable is introduced so that the CIR is a function of the delay time $\tau$ and the observation time $t$.
 A delay-Doppler spectrum is obtained by Fourier transformation.